 - Hey, It's That Voice!: Bobcat Goldthwait as Mr. Floppy.

 - Ho Yay: Quite a bit between Jack and Mr. Floppy in the earlier seasons.

 - Jaded Washout: Jack is certainly this, though a mentally unstable one.

 - Jerk Ass: Pretty much every character in the show.

 - Keep Circulating the Tapes: The show has yet to be released on Home Video in any form, despite Ross, Tiffany and Ryan all going to to more famous TV roles.
 This could be because of the show's enormous hatedom.
 To this day, Unhappily is never even bought up.

-- Killed Off for Real: Jennie's mother vanishes in-between seasons; a later episodes has an off-hand remark about her funeral.
+- Killed Off for Real: Jennie's mother vanishes in-between seasons; seems like a case of Chuck Cunningham Syndrome until a later episode has an off-hand remark about her funeral.